 Further details about locations and which candidates HSLDA PAC is supporting will become available in the coming weeks and months.
 You will be assigned a race based upon your location.

-The tentative dates for the Student Action Teams are November 2 through November 7, including travel.
+The tentative dates for the Student Action Teams are October 30 through November 4, including travel.
+We will also be doing an early SAT October 20-25.
 These dates are still subject to change and may vary depending on which race you are assigned to assist.

 Where will I be staying and what will I eat?